MechDR/viber-for-void-linux/README.md

 # Viber for Void Linux

+Make sure you read the comments in the template file.

 ## Why make a Viber xbps-src template?

 I know there is the official AppImage and the unofficial Flatpak, but I just prefer to have one package manager and let that one handle everything.